Microservices are the Future (And Always Will Be) – Josh Holtzman

 I want to talk about contracts for a moment because I think it’s a really important point for any company whose polyglot and is moving to microservices.
 Again, this is all from the Xoom perspectives so if you’ve got a non-polyglot environment where everything is in Java, this may not be as big of an issue for you, but for us this is really key.
 We needed to have strong contracts in place for how applications are packaged.
 Metadata about those applications and how you can manage them.
 We put those all in place over a period of about a year and we finally have a good story to tell.

-We use we Docker containers today for our microservices.
+We use Docker containers today for our microservices.
 Roughly half of our applications are built and packaged as containers.
 Each of those applications includes metadata on the container itself so we use Artifactory to publish our containers and we can apply metadata to the images there as well as at runtime.
-You can introspect on a service and find out the build number, the API version, the developers, the pager duty schedule for that application.
+On this page, you can introspect on a service and find out the build number, the API version, the developers, and the pager duty schedule for that application.
 All of that is packaged in and accessible at runtime so if there are issues operationally, we can see what’s going on and who to call.
 In addition, there are health checks as well, I’ll talk about that in the next slide.
 The management uniform is what we call that set of API contracts so between the packaging and the runtime contracts, it really helps us to be able to treat any application the same.
 We can deploy any application the same way and we don’t have to have custom code or custom ways of monitoring each app.
 They all look alike, at least from the packaging and management uniform perspectives.

 There’s one other part I want to mention about the polyglot and having that kind of flexibility.
 It’s great in some regard and it really slows you … I feel like it can slow an organization down.
 It would be great to be able to upgrade a library in Java and have it affected across the entire organization.
 Somebody mentioned this earlier as well though; when you’ve got multiple frameworks, multiple languages that becomes much trickier and it takes a long time to roll out upgrades.
 It’s again, something that you stay in the cozy world of a single relational database, do it.
 If you can stay in a single language, do it.
 Going to polyglot brings costs.
 I think Varun and Matt both touched on those challenges this morning.